ponedo/splitnn-emulator/README.md

 ### Run VN construction/destruction experiements

-1. On the master VM (1) change into "driver" directory; (2) switch into "tstenv" python virtual environment.
+1. On the master VM (1) change into "coordinator" directory; (2) switch into "tstenv" python virtual environment.

 2. **(Important)** Switch into "rigid" branch (dedicated branch for experiments) of this repository: